Assault

 Copperas Cove felony assault defense attorneys on your side

 If you are facing any type of assault charges, you need legal help now.
-The criminal defense attorneys at the Mary Beth Harrell Law Firm help clients accused of aggravated and felony assault.
+The criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers help clients accused of aggravated and felony assault.
 We want to help keep your criminal record clean and your future bright.
 Contact us today at 254-680-4655 or by filling out our contact form.
 We have offices in Killeen and Copperas Cove, and handle in-custody visits for clients who cannot come to us.
 We also serve Coryell and Bell Counties.